Best Dog Breed for Special Needs Child

 With a wagging tail and smiling expression, beagles make a perfect family breed.
 But what about the kids?

-Beagles love their little owners, especially the ones need their help.
+Beagles love their little owners, especially the ones who need their help.
 These dogs are an all-around blast to play with and sometimes can be exceedingly friendly.

-The only thing to aware is that Beagles are vocal canines with their barking may intricate kids.
+The only thing to be aware of is that Beagles are vocal canines with their barking may intricate kids.
 Getting a Beagle to train is also a challenge as they don’t care much about your bidding except for that attractive scent on the grass.

 Newfoundland